The best part about our store is the people in it

 Growing up in the driftless region of southeastern Minnesota, water and hills are my home.
 I’m happiest when I’m skiing or paddling, and luckily my husband agrees (we met at Buck Hill).
 I love to share that passion for the outdoors with others.
 I spent eight winters in Crested Butte, Colorado, teaching adaptive skiing and now I volunteer with Courage Kenny’s adaptive ski program and the Lake Harriet adaptive sailing program.
 And if you are in Grand Marais for the water festival, let me teach you how to paddle board–you’ll love it!

-Web design and social media feed the geek side of me (I have a degree in electrical engineering from Marquette University).
+Web design feeds the geek side of me (I have a degree in electrical engineering from Marquette University).
 Basically, I share pretty pictures and nice stories on the web.

 Favorite season: Winter.
 Definitely winter.